Umbilical Hernia Repair

 Risks of an umbilical hernia repair:

 You may bleed more than expected or get an infection.
 A pocket of fluid may form under your skin.
-You may need treatment to remove it.
+This may heal on its own, or you may need surgery to remove it.
 Your umbilical hernia may return, or you may develop a hernia in a different location.
-Your intestines may be injured during the surgery.
+Your organs, blood vessels, or nerves may be injured during surgery.
+Problems, such as a hole in your intestines, may happen during laparoscopic repair.
+This may lead to open surgery.
 You may get a blood clot in your leg, arm, or lungs.
 This may become life-threatening.

 - You feel lightheaded, short of breath, and have chest pain.